 Here’s a quick example of an image slider and text caption that we created with MetaSlider:

-You’ll be able to translate both the text and images in your slider from your Weglot dashboard right out of the box — there’s no need to look for special compatibility in your chosen slider plugin:
+You’ll be able to translate both the text and images in your slider from your Weglot dashboard right out of the box — there’s no need to look for special compatibility in your chosen slider plugin.
+Just go into your translations list and select the slider URL.
+You’ll then be able to edit the text and image just like a normal translation.

 How to Translate Videos in WordPress